Club Cross Country Constitution

 - Keep a proper turnover file for use of future Training Program Coordinators.

 - Track attendance at practices, general body meetings, and other events that warrant documentation of members’ participation.

 - Determine prioritization method for who participates in certain events/races when necessary.
-Method must be approved by a majority vote of the remaining five E-Board members.
+Method must be approved by a majority vote of the remaining six E-Board members.

 Article V. Appointed Officer Positions

 - Knowledgeable of the various run routes the club takes.

 - Acts as a liaison between the members and the Executive Board.
 This includes, but is not limited to: communicating events to the club, getting feedback of Executive Board decisions, and advocating for the members in Executive Board meetings.